Meeting of the Information Resources Council

 We will be re-advertising for a network engineer or senior systems manager.
 With Jerome Cartagena leaving USD, IT needs someone with Linux, Sun server, and cluster management skills, among others.
 Identity management is critical

-The Dean of the School of Business Administration is willing to pay half the cost of a web developer, so we will be seeking an entity to pay for the other half.
+The Dean of the School of Business is willing to pay half the cost of a web developer, so we will be seeking an entity to pay for the other half.
 The School of Law was suggested.

 We will also be hiring 5 individuals to support the SCT Banner implementation.